 Unitron Model 114 - 2.4" (60mm) Achromatic Telescope

-"the preference of those who could afford a good introduction to visual astronomy"
+“among the preferred choices of those who could afford a good introduction to visual astronomy”

-"the preference of those who could afford a good introduction to visual astronomy"
+“among the preferred choices of those who could afford a good introduction to visual astronomy”

 The information and illustrationss here are from literature and the Unitron Model 114 telescope that are in Company Seven's museum collection.